 Furthermore, if the accused is a health care provider, and they are convicted, within ten days they shall notify in writing the applicable licensing board that oversees their occupation.
 After being notified, the appropriate licensing board shall revoke the license, certification, registration, or other authorization.

-Defenses to Assisted Suicide
+Defenses to Assisted Suicide in Georgia

 Medication was administered properly: If a patient agreed to take certain medications or undergo a medical procedure and it had the effect of hastening or increasing the risk of death, that may be a defense.
 The defense would have to prove that the actions taken were calculated or intended to relieve the patient's pain or discomfort and not to cause the patient's death.